jerryscript-project/iotjs-vscode-extension/README.md

   ]
 }
 ```

+These configuration options are required.
+Manifest:
+- `name`: The name which will be visible in the debug view
+- `type`: This must be `iotjs` otherwise the debug session wont start
+- `request`: Type of the session start, only the `attach` available for now
+- `address`: IP address on which the server listening.
+Default is `localhost`
+- `port`: Debug port to attach to.
+Default is `5001`
+- `localRoot`: The local source root directoy, most cases this is the `${workspaceRoot}`
+- `stopOnEntry`: Autmoatically stop the program after launch, the IoT.js will stop on the first breakpoint for now, no matter that is enabled or not.
+- `debugLog`: The type of the debug log, you can choose from 0 to 5:
+    - 0: none
+    - 1: Error (show errors only)
+    - 2: Debug Session related (requests and their responses)
+    - 3: Debug Protocol related (communication between the engine and the client)
+    - 4: Verbose (each log type included)

 Now you can connect to a running engine.
 If you are using IoT.js you have to do the following: